qwll123/md/countable.md

 Well this can be explained/shown better, the above is able to represent all possible lists of Integers `> 0`.

-A more direct way to explain this can be seen by the special case of how Base 3 encodes a Base 2 number.<br>
+A more direct way to explain this can be seen by the special case of how Base 3 encodes a Base 2 number:<br>
-The leading 2 can be read as the leading 1 of a Base 2 number, as all Base 2 numbers lead with a 1.<br>
+* The leading 2 can be read as the leading 1 of a Base 2 number, as all Base 2 numbers lead with a 1.
-The remaining base 3 numbers that don't lead with a 2, map to the case where `a;` is `> 0`, well the above counts the cases where `a;` is 0.<br>
+* The remaining base 3 numbers that don't lead with a 2, map to the case where `a;` is `> 0`, well the above counts the cases where `a;` is 0.
-Each 2 digit now acts as both the separator digit and the leading 1 of a base 2 number, counting a list of base 2 Integers `> 0`.
+* Each 2 digit now acts as both the separator digit and the leading 1 of a base 2 number, counting a list of base 2 Integers `> 0`.

 ### Reverse Mapping Example from Base 3 to List of Base 2's
 | Base 3 |  Base 2's       |